 Information for consumers

-Such access can only be arranged through an Australian registered medical practitioner (a doctor) with appropriate qualifications and/or expertise for the medical condition requiring treatment.
+Individual consumers cannot apply to obtain approval to import and access unapproved medicinal cannabis products.
+Access can only be arranged through an Australian registered medical practitioner with appropriate qualifications and/or expertise for the medical condition requiring treatment.
 Approval or authorisation is granted on a case-by-case basis.

 Information for health professionals